Gietschier, StevenAssociate Professor, History

-A native of New York, Dr. Steven P. Gietschier joined the Lindenwood faculty in 2009.
-He is University Curator and Associate Professor of History.
+A native of New York, Dr. Steven P. Gietschier joined the Lindenwood faculty in 2009 and is now Associate Professor in the Department of History and Geography.
 He and his wife Donna have lived in St. Louis since 1986.
 They have two daughters, two sons-in-law, and four grandsons.

 Educational and Professional Experience